 Each semi-finalist gives a live, in-person 10-minute formal presentation to the Screening Committee, followed by a 15-minute Q and A session.
 While in-person is preferred, under unusual circumstances, this may also be done via video-conference.
-Up to three finalists are chosen following this semi-finalist round.
+Up to four finalists are chosen following this semi-finalist round.

 Feedback: All Semi-finalists are provided feedback.

 In the week prior to the Members Meeting, an ATI member with domain expertise will contact the presenting CEO to gather information for a high-level diligence presentation on the company at the Members Meeting

 The CEO of the company is expected to deliver the pitch.
 The CEO can bring up to 3 members of the management team to the meeting.